 5.1 Students must submit a completed Stage One Non-Academic Complaint Form to the Academic Services Office or email it to LTS.Appeal@uea.ac.uk.
-Forms are available to download from MyUEA
+Forms can be downloaded at https://portal.uea.ac.uk/learning-and-teaching/students/forms Students should submit all relevant evidence with their form.

-5.2 The formal consideration of the complaint may be suspended where appropriate, pending clarification by a student that they have tried to resolve the matter they are concerned about informally, before beginning the formal Procedure.

-5.3 A student may decide to withdraw a complaint at any time prior to its consideration by the NACP.
+- 5.2 The formal consideration of the complaint may be suspended where appropriate, pending clarification by a student that they have tried to resolve the matter they are concerned about informally, before beginning the formal Procedure. - 5.3 A student may decide to withdraw a complaint at any time prior to its consideration by the NACP.